krishnaanand-joy/krishnaanand-joy/README.md

 # Hi, I’m Krishna Anand

-I’m a civic-tech and public-impact AI builder turning messy policy and government data into usable tools.
+I’m a civic-tech and public-impact AI builder focused on turning messy policy and government data into structured, reviewable tools.

 I work at the intersection of AI, civic technology, public policy, and democratic participation.
 My projects focus on making complex public systems easier for citizens, nonprofits, advocates, and decision-makers to understand and use.